vestjoe/cobaltstrike_services/readme.md

-# Running Cobalstrike Teamserver as a Service
+# Running Cobalt Strike Teamserver as a Service

 These scripts can be used as a template to set up teamserver as a service and autostart listeners.